StockNews.com Begins Coverage on Ohio Valley Banc (NASDAQ:OVBC)

-StockNews.com started coverage on shares of Ohio Valley Banc (NASDAQ:OVBC – Get Rating) in a research report released on Friday.
+StockNews.com assumed coverage on shares of Ohio Valley Banc (NASDAQ:OVBC – Get Rating) in a research note published on Saturday morning.
 The firm issued a hold rating on the bank’s stock.

 Ohio Valley Banc Stock Performance

-Ohio Valley Banc (NASDAQ:OVBC – Get Rating) last released its quarterly earnings data on Thursday, January 26th.
+Ohio Valley Banc (NASDAQ:OVBC – Get Rating) last announced its quarterly earnings data on Thursday, January 26th.
 The bank reported $0.74 earnings per share for the quarter.
-The company had revenue of $13.58 million during the quarter.
 Ohio Valley Banc had a net margin of 23.08% and a return on equity of 10.06%.
+The firm had revenue of $13.58 million during the quarter.

 Ohio Valley Banc Increases Dividend